HM-GDTR/SandBox/README.md

 # SandBox
-A code sandbox for Online Judge.
+A code SandBox for Online Judge.